Skip to content

 • Your proposals

-• The position of any structures which may influence local river hydraulics, including bridges, pipes and ducts, ways of crossing the watercourse, culverts and screens, embankments, walls, outfalls and so on; and existing fish passes, or structures intended to allow fish to pass upstream and downstream.
+• The position of any structures which may influence local river hydraulics including; bridges, pipes and ducts, ways of crossing the watercourse, culverts and screens, embankments, walls, outfalls; existing fish passes, or structures intended to allow fish to pass upstream and downstream.

 Cross sections: Where works encroach into any watercourse, you should provide cross sections of the structures and areas upstream and downstream of the proposed works.
-Cross sections should be drawn as if looking downstream on the watercourse and should include details of existing and proposed features and water levels.
+Cross sections should be drawn as if looking downstream on the watercourse and should include details of any existing and proposed structures and water levels.

-Longitudinal sections: Longitudinal sections taken along the center line of the watercourse is needed.
-These must show the existing and proposed features including water levels, bed levels and structures.
-They should extend both upstream and downstream of the proposed work.
+Longitudinal sections: must be taken along the centre line of the watercourse and must show the existing and proposed structures including water levels and riverbed levels.
+The section must extend both upstream and downstream of the proposed work.

-Detailed drawings: These are to show details of the existing and proposed features such as the following:
+Detailed drawings: These are to show details of the existing and proposed works and structures.
+These must present:

 • The location of any proposed service pipes or cables which may affect the future maintenance of the

-• Details of any tree, shrub, hedgerow, pond or wetland area that may be affected by the proposed
+• Details of any landscaping (tree, shrub, hedgerow, pond or wetland area) that may be affected by the proposed works

 • Dams and weirs.
-(We need a plan showing the extent of the water impounded (held back) under normal and flood conditions so that we can assess the possible effect on land next to the river.
-The plan must also show any land drains to be)
+We need a plan showing the extent of the water impounded (held back) under normal and flood conditions so that we can assess the possible effect on land next to the river.
+The plan must also show any land drainage

 You need separate consents for the permanent works and any temporary works that do not form part of the permanent works.
 Temporary works could include, for example, cofferdams (watertight enclosures) across a watercourse, or temporary diversions of water while work is carried out.